richo/zephyros/README.md

 >
 > The subjects of the local kingdom, noticing the elegant gracefulness with which he resized and repositioned his Mac windows, set out to make him their king.
 Even the mighty king of that land, two hundred years old yet stronger than any other, had decided to abdicate his throne for the sake of Odysseus.
 For he had learned of this foreigner's magnificent configs.
 >
 > But before the people could approach him, he sensed in himself their plan, so he set out for his home country to reclaim his dear wife Penelope.
 Yet even so, not without first pushing his config changes to his github repo for all to benefit from.
-And, being of such noble blood, he even contributed some of his ideas and configs to the Zephyros wiki for all to benefit from.
+And, being of such noble blood, he even contributed some of his ideas and configs to the Zephyros wiki for the sake of all.
 > - The Odyssey

 ### About Zephyros